Singing "Auld Lang Syne" on New Year's Eve is a tradition, but not everyone knows what those words mean and where the song came from.

 Auld Lang Syne has come to mean old time's sake.

 Its popularity in America is likely thanks to bandleader Guy Lombardo.
-Lombardo's orchestra played the song on his radio and TV shows for almost 50-years. null
+Lombardo's orchestra played the song on his radio and TV shows for almost 50-years.

 Understanding the origin of NYE classic 'Auld Lang Syne'